Caterham Arms pub bombing: Aftermath

-This attack marked the start of a renewed bombing campaign in England and the end of the truce with the British government in England, in Ireland the truce was also starting to break with the South Armagh Brigade no longer recognizing the truce, having killed four British soldiers in July in a landmine attack in Forkhill, officially the truce lasted until January 1976.
+This attack marked the start of a renewed bombing campaign in England and the end of the truce with the British government in England, in Ireland the truce was also starting to break with the South Armagh Brigade no longer recognizing the cease fire, having killed four British soldiers in July in a landmine attack in Forkhill, officially the truce lasted until January 1976.

-The next day on 28 August 1975, the IRA detonated a bomb in Oxford Street, Central London, injuring several people, & the following day on the 29 August the IRA planted a booby-trap bomb in the doorway of a K-Shoes shop, British Army bomb-disposal officer Roger Goad was killed while attempting to defuse the bomb.
+The next day on 28 August 1975, the IRA detonated a bomb in Oxford Street, Central London, injuring several people; the following day on 29 August the IRA planted a booby-trap bomb in the doorway of a K-Shoes shop.
+Army bomb-disposal officer Roger Goad was killed while attempting to defuse the bomb.